Lars-Kool/CleWin_IPGG/doc/Readme.md

 # Symbol descriptions

 Below are the descriptions of the basic shapes included in the library, including the parameters that define them.
 All parameter ranges are given in micrometers, unless stated otherwise. **It is possible that some of the shapes are not visible, that is because CleWin includes them as sub-symbols of other symbols.
 Make sure you have all symbols expanded**
+Also, symbols will not be drawn on the currently active layer.
+Rather, they will be drawn on the layer indicated by the index-parameter "Layer", which should be an integer (non-integers will be rounded down).
+I have not found a convenient way to change the layer of a group of symbols, so make sure you set the Layer correctly.
+Note, if the provided layer index does not exist, it will be created automatically.

 ## Straight

 A straight line piece of constant width.
 Snapnodes are placed along the centerline.
 - Width :   Width of the channel (5 <= Width <= 10000)
 - Length:   Lenght of the channel (5 <= Width <= 10000)
+- Layer:    Index of the layer (0 <= Layer <= 255)

 <img src="../rsc/Straight.png" alt="straight" width=300px/>